catataw/HapyneSS/README.md

 - **Gulp** - Javascript tasks automation
 - **WebPack** - Asset pipeline

-Note: For a detailed list of the toolsets used in jolly, please refer to [package.json](package.json).
+Note: For a detailed list of the toolsets used in HapyNeSS, please refer to [package.json](package.json).

 ## Application Structure